Meet Our Team

 Visiting Cambodia and the schools we support is always an amazing experience for her.

-Emma attended Korowa Anglican Girls School in Melbourne and is a Clinical Nurse Specialist in Emergency and Trauma within Alfred health.
+Emma attended Korowa Anglican Girls School in Melbourne and is Nurse Unit Manager in Alfred Health.
 Holding Masters qualifications in Nursing (Emergency Care), Public Health and Health Administration.

 Emma has travelled and worked in South East Asia, including in Cambodia, Thailand, Vietnam and Myanmar.
 Emma has an interest in the education and development of children, particularly within Cambodia.